 Farmers across the U.S. need an economical way to dispose of agricultural waste, while also improving the soil to fuel an increase in production.
 Communities need an economic boost and want access to an abundant, renewable energy supply.

-The clean energy produced at each facility will reduce greenhouse gas emissions by up to 1,000,000 tons of CO2e annually, equivalent to taking 107,795 passenger vehicles off the road each year.
+At full capacity, the clean energy produced at each facility can reduce greenhouse gas emissions by up to 1,000,000 tons of CO2e annually, equivalent to taking 217,480 passenger vehicles off the road each year.

-Each facility operating at full capacity can produce more than 100,000 tons of organic, slow-release fertilizer with added humic acid for area farmers to better meet the region’s agricultural needs and reduce phosphorous runoff.
+Each facility operating at full capacity can produce more than 100,000 tons of natural, controlled-release fertilizer with humic acid for farmers in our watershed to better meet the region’s agricultural needs and reduce phosphorous runoff.